Self-respect affects every facet of our lives.

 (2) Build a “Self-Respect Destruction List”

-What are the activities you constantly engage in that go against your code of ethics?
+What are the activities you engage in that go against your code of ethics?

-Engage in activities that correlate with your code of ethics and you inevitably win self-respect!
+From now on, engage in activities that correlate with your code of ethics, and you inevitably win self-respect!

 Finally, let me end this post with a quote that, I find, is worth reading a couple of times…